Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 */
 ```

-In lines (3) and following we define three Nodes a, b and c, give them values, link them together, and then link a Linked_List lst to them.
+In lines (3) and following we define three Nodes a, b and c, give them values, link them together, and then link a LinkedList lst to them.
 We don't use New, so these Nodes are stack-allocated.
 Now we want to be able to write a for-loop like the one in (9), printing out the node position and its value.
 If we compile this, we get the `Error: Undeclared identifier 'for_expansion'`.
 So Jai tells us we need to write a for_expansion macro to accomplish this.
 This can be done with almost exactly the same code as in example 26.8 (because of the different structure, we need to move our break statement).
 The loop starting in (4) iterates over all the nodes.
 This example also shows that the for_expansion macro can be outside of main().
 In fact, you could make a module for it and import that!